SharePoint/sp-dev-docs/docs/spfx/extensions/get-started/using-page-placeholder-with-extensions.md

     }
   ```

-You're now read to test your code in SharePoint Online.
+You're now ready to test your code in SharePoint Online.

 ## Test your code